 Formatting Guide

-Top-level elements include include, type, enum, const, pattern, rpc, and standalone docstrings or comments.
+Top-level elements are include, type, const, enum, comments, and standalone docstrings.

 include "./common.vdl"